AOL is Just a Content Farm. And It Can’t Possibly Make Money

 What if you write something and nobody reads it?
 Or produce a video and nobody watches?
-If it’s your money being spend to produce the media you lose money.
-If it’s AOL’s money on the line they lose . . . an amazing amount of money.
+If it’s your money being spent to produce the media you lose money.
+And if it’s AOL’s money on the line they lose . . . an amazing amount of money.
 And that’s where AOL is headed.

 It was way back in October 2009 that I pointed out the flaw in AOL CEO Tim Armstrong’s plans to revive AOL.
 Now, some internal AOL documents have been leaked and the proof is in our faces: AOL cannot possibly make money using Tim Armstrong’s plan.